Chestnut-capped babbler: Distribution

-This bird is native in Bangladesh, Cambodia, China, India, Indonesia, Laos, Myanmar, Nepal, Thailand, and Vietnam.
+This bird is native in Bangladesh, Bhutan, Cambodia, southern China, northern India, Indonesia (Java, Bali), Laos, Myanmar, Nepal, Thailand, and Vietnam.

-The Sukla Phanta Wildlife Reserve in Nepal represents the western limit of its distribution.
+As of 2009, the Sukla Phanta Wildlife Reserve in Nepal represented the western limit of its distribution.
+More recently, it has now been found to occur further west in southern Uttarakhand, India.
+The nominate subspecies T. p. pileata on Java and Bali is disjunct, separated from the rest of the species distribution in mainland southeast Asia by about 1,800 km.

 Behaviour

 The species is found in tall grass, reed beds and shrublands.
 It feeds on butterfly larvae, beetles and other insects.
 The bird breeds between February and October in India and between April and September in Southeast Asia.
 It probably lays several clutches.

 Status

 The species has a large range and population, but is thought to be declining in numbers due to habitat destruction and fragmentation, although not sufficiently so to be considered threatened.
 The International Union for Conservation of Nature (IUCN) therefore categorizes the species as "Least Concern".
 The global population has not been estimated, but it is described as locally common to uncommon.
+A significant threat to the species in West Bengal is the destruction of natural grasslands for floriculture.